-In our Bikini Body Countdown , it's time to get specific and target a couple of body parts that rarely see the sun: the abs and glutes.
-This workout only takes about 20 minutes, from warmup to cooldown, so it should be a breeze to fit into your day.
+In our Better-Body Challenge , it's time to get specific and target a couple of body parts that rarely see the sun: the abs and glutes.
+This workout only takes about 20 minutes from warmup to cooldown, so it should be a breeze to fit into your day.
 In the first circuit we recommend using 10-pound weights, but these moves will still be effective with lighter weights or no weights at all.
 Here's a printable version of the workout so you can do it just about anywhere.

 Directions: After warming up with light cardio for three minutes, repeat each three-exercise circuit twice.
 Stretch for three minutes to cool down.